jessepharrison/jessepharrison.github.io/_pages/about.md

 social: true
 ---

 At CSC, my tasks involve maintaining the R environment on the Puhti HPC cluster, bioinformatics software development, and research and data analysis support.
 I also develop and teach courses on R programming and bioinformatics.
-Between 2012 and 2019 I held several postdoc positions focusing on microbial ecology, astrobiology and environmental chemistry.
+Current research collaborations include the H2020 PerMedCoE and LIFEPLAN projects.

 **Brief CV**